 - Loosen sides with a flat tool and then slide a spatula under the crepe to flip on the other side.

-- Cook for 1 more minute on the other side then put on a plate and repeat this until no more batter left.
-You will make 8 large crepes, 11 inches diameter (28 cm) with this recipe.
+- Cook for 1 more minute on the other side, then put on a plate and repeat this until no more batter left.
+You will make 8 large 11-inch crepes with this recipe.

 - Store crepes in the fridge for up to 3 days.
-Place them flat, on a plate covered with silicone lid to prevent then from dry out.
+Place them flat, on a plate covered with a silicone lid to prevent them from drying out.

 Chocolate hemp spread